Marriage Green Card in Pennsylvania: What an Immigration Lawyer in Allentown PA Wants You to Know in 2026

 Step 3: Receive Receipt Notices

-About 2–4 weeks after filing, you’ll get a Form I-797C receipt notice for each form.
+About 2–4 weeks after filing, you will get a Form I-797C receipt notice for each form.
 Keep these.
 Photograph them.
 Save the PDF.
 The receipt numbers (the strings starting with EAC, MSC, LIN, etc.) are how you track every step from here on out.

 Step 4: Biometrics Appointment